Robin raises $20 million to manage conference rooms and workstations

 Robin Powered, a Boston, Massachusetts-based provider of cloud-based workplace scheduling and management software, today announced that it’s secured $20 million in series B funding led by Tola Capital, with participation from existing investors Accomplish and FirstMark and new strategic investor Allegion Ventures.
-The fresh capital follows on the heels of an $18 million round in April 2019, and brings the company’s total raised to nearly $50 million.
+The fresh capital follows on the heels of a $3 million seed round and $7 million series A round, and it brings the company’s total raised to nearly $30 million.

-CEO Sam Dunn, who founded Robin with twin brother Zach Dunn in 2014, said the company will invest heavily in its go-to-market strategy and expand both its team and its Boston office space.
+CEO Sam Dunn, who founded Robin with Brian Muse, Apollo Sinkevicius, and twin brother Zach Dunn in 2014, said the company will invest heavily in its go-to-market strategy and expand both its team and its Boston office space.
 “Workplaces exist to support the employees.
 Offices need to support all the types of work that happen throughout the day — or lose to a local coffee shop,” he added.
 “We give companies insight into what their team needs from the office … Our booking system … provides a complete solution with visibility into meeting room availability, their amenities, and the location and directions.
 [W]e’re helping people find the right tools, at the right time, so they can do better work.”

 Robin’s end clients for web browsers, Microsoft’s Outlook, Android, Alexa (through Amazon’s Alexa for Business program), and iOS display personal and work calendars and let participants extend or end meetings from anywhere.
 They automatically remove abandoned meetings to keep rooms open for employees who need them, and the mobile apps display location-based reminders and work with physical Bluetooth beacons, which automatically check in nearby employees and detect occupancy in real time.